abarnea/pw-semantic-search/README.md

 To run Ask PW on your local computer, please follow these instructions:

 1. Clone this repository using `git clone $URL`.
-2. Set your OpenAI API Key environment variable (see `Note` below for instructions on how to do this).
+2. Set your OpenAI API Key environment variable (see next section below for instructions on how to do this).
 3. Run `./run_app.sh`.
 A Streamlit UI will open up in your browser under `localhost`.
     1. For INTERNAL Use: If it is your first time running this repository and you <i>do not</i> have DVC set-up, you will need to add the flags `-t -u` <i>in that order</i> to download the Parallel Works documentation repository, and train the required models.
 If you are not a Parallel Works employee, this method is unavailable to you.
     2. For EXTERNAL Use: If you are not a Parallel Works employee, you must set up Data Version Control (DVC) in order to download the required Semantic Search models.
 The Parallel Works `demoworkflows-bucket` (<i>This needs to change to a publically accessible cloud storage bucket</i>) contains the required models.
 Once you have access, simply run `dvc pull`, and the models will be pulled to their required locations.